zjuradoq/BioCRNPyler/docs/membrane_features.rst

 Example 6: NarX-NarL two component signalling path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Based on the sequence of biochemical reactions provided below, construct a chemical reaction network (CRN) for the NarX–NarL two-component signaling pathway.
-Your model should account for membrane protein integration, signal detection, sensor autophosphorylation, and phosphate transfer to the response regulator.
+Construct a chemical reaction network (CRN) for the NarX–NarL two-component signaling pathway.
 Use the reaction steps as a guide to define the necessary components and mechanisms for simulating this signaling cascade.

 .. math::
 1. **Homodimerization of NarX monomers:**